testinprod-io/optimism-bedrock-db-migration/README.md

 This experiment finds relation between number of accounts and state import memory consumption.

+Above screenshot records memory graph from trial 1 to 7.

 There are $127608$ accounts for optimism goerli.

 | Trial | Start | End | Max Memory |